gallifray/ratp-dashboard/README.md

 ## Global information

-**ratp-dashboard** is a real-time dashboard for monitoring RATP's (public transport in Paris) network status.
+**ratp-dashboard** is a real-time functional dashboard for monitoring RATP's (public transport in Paris) network status.

 The current version has the following functionalities:
 * Monitoring RATP's global traffic status (homepage)